ankur26/odin-project-series/index.md

-# This is a collection of all my repos and the index.md for displaying the implementations of the projects I have been doing from [The Odin Project](https://www.theodinproject.com/).
+# This is a collection of all my repos for displaying the implementations of the projects I have been doing from [The Odin Project](https://www.theodinproject.com/).

 ## The current list of projects that are in this repo are: